Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 implementation, as explained in `FUN_DECL` (with termination metrics and quantifications).
 The keyword of the kind of declaration is not repeated, only the signature, which includes the name.
-However, the implementation keyword depends on declaration keyword for the kind of construct being implemented.
+However, the implementation keyword depends on the declaration keyword for the kind of construct being implemented.

 Example: